Parrotlet

 Parrotlets are a group of the smallest New World parrot species, comprising several genera, namely Forpus, Nannopsittaca, and Touit.
 They have stocky builds and short tails and are endemic to Middle and South America.
 They resemble the lovebirds of Africa in size, body shape and behaviour and have sometimes been referred to as "South American lovebirds", but are not closely related.

 In the wild, parrotlets travel in flocks ranging in size from about four to over a hundred birds.
 Most species travel in flocks of about five to forty.
 They form lifelong, tight pair bonds with their chosen mates.

 Behavior

 If left alone for too long, a single parrotlet can lose some of its companionability.
 The Pacific parrotlet, in particular, does not understand that it is a tiny bird, and has little trouble challenging other animals and humans.
 Parrotlets in general are feisty, affectionate, and willful.
 Parrotlets should be housed separately due to their aggressive nature.
-Even bonded pairs have been known to kill or injure a mate.
+Even bonded pairs have been known to kill or injure a mate; in one study, aggression was observed in 59% of "interindividual relationships aggressive interactions were recorded" and one individual was "significantly more aggressive" than the other in 35% of pairs.
 For this reason, most parrotlet species should not be kept in aviaries and it is best to keep them separate from other species.